 Lets say that you are renting an apartment with two of your friends.
 All three of you pay the same amount each month for the right to live there but when you move out, what do you have to show for your time and money spent at the apartment?
 Answer: NOTHING!
-Now, lets say that you owned the house and rented rooms to those two friends of yours.
-Your roommates are paying at least 2/3 of the mortgage for you (it’s quite possible that they will actually be paying more) however, YOU get to deduct all of the mortgage interest and real estate taxes from your income taxes each year (in the first few years of your mortgage over 90% of the payment is interest)!
-So, by keeping those same roommates you were living with before and simply having them live in YOUR home, you can reduce your tax burden and save thousands of dollars each year while building equity in the home you are on the fast track to owning!
+Now, let’s say that you owned the house and rented rooms to those two friends.
+Your roommates are paying at least 2/3 of the mortgage for you (it’s quite possible that they will actually be paying more) however, YOU get to deduct all of the mortgage interest and property taxes from your income taxes each year (in the first few years of your mortgage over 90% of the payment is interest)!
+So, by keeping those same roommates you were living with before and simply having them live in YOUR home, you can reduce your tax burden saving thousands of dollars each year while building equity in the home you are on the fast track to owning!

 Home ownership builds wealth through the forced savings of paying down a mortgage, appreciation of the asset and the tax benefits the home provides.

 Inventory levels and the selection of homes available for sale has increased giving buyers more options to choose from!
-In addition, interest rates are still hovering around 40-year lows!
-Quite simply, now is a great time to buy a home!
+While mortgage interest rates have risen, they are still well below historical averages not to mention we do have access to discounted rates, rate buy downs, and down payment assistance programs that save our clients thousands!
+Quite simply, now is still a great time to buy a home!

 For those looking to buy their dream home with $600,000 or more to spend, there are lots of motivated sellers in this price point!

-Again, if you’re thinking of buying a home there has never been a better time to do so!
-Rates are low, inventory levels are on the rise, many sellers are anxious and prices are still well below the national average but continue to rebound.
+Again, if you’re thinking of buying a home it is still an excellent time to do so!
+Rates are low (and there are ways to bring these rates down), inventory levels are on the rise, many sellers are anxious and prices are still well below the national average but continue to rise.

 Think before you rent!
 Pick up the phone and begin the path to financial freedom!